Understanding Seller’s Disclosures

-To consider what you’ll be ok with and what you won’t, consider the costs, time and work involved in fixing an issue.
-Or the costs and amount of work that could arise should the issues become a bigger problem.
-Is the home worth all the time, money and stress invested?
+Consider what risks you’ll be OK with and what is unacceptable .
+Consider the costs, time and work involved in fixing an issue and what could arise should the issue become a bigger problem.
+Ask yourself if the home is worth all the time, money and stress invested?

 Hire Professionals To Conduct Your Own Inspections